MarcoLodini/windows365/Windows365/link/windows-cpc-os-diagnostic-data.md

 - tier2
 ---

-# Windows CPC OS diagnostic data
+# Windows CPC OS privacy and data

 Windows 365 Link comes with the Windows CPC OS preinstalled.
 Enterprise customers are the controllers of the Windows CPS OS diagnostic data and Microsoft processes the data in accordance with the Data Protection Addendum and product terms.